yusefcity/broader-Bitcoin/README.md

 # broader-Bitcoin
-This repository is intended to serve as a comprehensive development environment for decentralized applications that require modular architecture, predictable execution, and long-term maintainability.
+Is intended to serve as a comprehensive development environment for decentralized applications that require modular architecture, predictable execution, and long-term maintainability.
 Rather than concentrating on a single protocol implementation, the project establishes reusable building blocks that simplify contract interaction, transaction orchestration, and integration with distributed ledger technologies.

 A significant portion of the framework is dedicated to abstraction layers that isolate networking, account management, cryptographic operations, and execution pipelines from application-specific logic.
 This separation enables contributors to introduce new capabilities while preserving compatibility with existing components, reducing maintenance overhead as the platform evolves.